Glucagon: Pathology

 The absence of alpha cells (and hence glucagon) is thought to be one of the main influences in the extreme volatility of blood glucose in the setting of a total pancreatectomy.

 History

 In the early 1920s, several groups noted that pancreatic extracts injected into diabetic animals would result in a brief increase in blood sugar prior to the insulin-driven decrease in blood sugar.
 In 1922, C. Kimball and John R. Murlin identified a component of pancreatic extracts responsible for this blood sugar increase, terming it "glucagon", a portmanteau of "glucose agonist".
 In the 1950s, scientists at Eli Lilly isolated pure glucagon, crystallized it, and determined its amino acid sequence.
 This led to the development of the first radioimmunoassay for detecting glucagon, described by Roger Unger's group in 1959.

 A more complete understanding of its role in physiology and disease was not established until the 1970s, when a specific radioimmunoassay was developed.

+In 1979, while working in Joel Habener's laboratory at Massachusetts General Hospital, Richard Goodman collected islet cells from Brockman bodies of American anglerfish in order to investigate somatostatin.
+By splicing DNA from anglerfish islet cells into bacteria, Goodman was able to identify the gene which codes for somatostatin.
+P. Kay Lund joined the Habener lab and used Goodman's bacteria to search for the gene for glucagon.
+In 1982, Lund and Goodman published their discovery that the proglucagon gene codes for three distinct peptides: glucagon and two novel peptides.
+Graeme Bell at Chiron Corporation led a team which isolated the two latter peptides, which are now known as glucagon-like peptide-1 and glucagon-like peptide-2.
+This opened the door to the discovery of the glucagon-like peptide-1 receptor and then drugs which target that receptor, known as GLP-1 receptor agonists.